bixb922/umidiparser/README.md

 For a multitrack file, event.delta_us is the time difference with the previous event, which may be in the same or a different track.

-For a format type 2 MIDI file, a single track must be selected, see MidiTrack object.
+For a format type 2 MIDI file, a single track must be selected, see MidiFile.play method.

-To process each event at the time due, a simple version you could use:
-    for event in MidiFile("example.mid"):
-        time.sleep_us( event.delta_us )
-        ... process the event ...

-To implement this function with time error compensation, use the MidiFile.play method.
+To get each event at the proper time of the event, use the MidiFile.play method.
+This method compensates for the delays during processing.

 In all cases, only one end of track meta event is returned to the caller when the end of file is reached.